v-bosch/TruCol/README.md

 ## Weaknesses

-0. Currently the fully trustless decentralised version of the protocol is only implemented in Solididty to Solidity.
+0. Currently, the fully trustless decentralised version of the protocol is only implemented in Solidity to Solidity.
 This is  a significant constraint on the adoptability as most test-driven development happens in other languages like Python/C etc. [Issue 5](https://github.com/v-bosch/TruCol/issues/5) describes how the protocol can be expanded to facilitate other languages
 1. The costs of evaluating unit tests and solutions on chain can be significant.
 Scalability in costs through expansion of the chain of trust and/or allowing users to reduce decentralisation might allow users to make their own decision on "safety/costs".
 2. *The bias in "the hiring process" is only removed for test driven development jobs.
 3. *The bias in "the hiring process" is still present based on the language that sponsors write their code in.
 Additionally, bounty hunters and sponsors still require access to the internet to enter this free market.
 4. Documentation of code can be/is important yet cannot (yet) be fully deterministically/reliably be assessed on quality in this protocol.
-5. Code readibility (e.g. sensible variable names) is not yet completely deterministically/reliably assisible in this protocol.
+5. Code readability (e.g. sensible variable names) is not yet completely deterministically/reliably assessable in this protocol.

 ## Content
 The content of this repository is divided into three categories.
 The three listed potentially somewhat overlapping applications of decentralisation technologies are developed to give the user a wider range of choice.